mccurdyc/www/content/book/2019-06-11-an-elegant-puzzle.md

 confirm that the approach is effective given the same, or similar, problem.
 Finally, _sharing_ the approach **not** lobbying for everyone to adopt the approach.

-I have relatively adopted this as my approach to sharing my solution to a problem.
+I have recently adopted this as my approach to sharing my solution to a problem.
 Similar to Will, I have experienced wider adoption than me lobbying for the change.
 In a later section title, Communities of Learning, Will mentions that a key point in getting the wider community to contribute is to "be a facilitator, not a lecturer".